Reblexis/german-teacher/readme.md

 that would allow for a more effective learning.

 ## Setup ##
-So far only one setup has been tested:
+So far, following setups have been tested:
 - Windows 11
 - Python 3.10.8 / 3.10.9